niehusst/TubeBouncer/README.md

 It is recommended to always run the release automation from `main`, but it should also work for any other branch as well.

+## Debugging

+You can run lint checks with `npm run lint` that also check for web-ext specific issues.

+You can run the current extension code in a fresh browser using `npm start`.
+To debug issues in the action popup, follow this [SO post](https://stackoverflow.com/a/39583033/9718199).